voximplant/solutions-messaging/README.md

 Messaging allows you to implement text communications within main Voximplant developer account: account users can log in via Voximplant SDKs and become participants in conversations.
 Follow this tutorial to learn how to create your own web and mobile messaging client based on our SDKs.

 ## WHAT YOU NEED
-Voximplant developer account.
-If you don’t have one, sign up here.
+* Voximplant developer account.
+If you don’t have one, [sign up here](https://voximplant.com/sign-up/).
-Voximplant application, JS scenario, rule, and two users.
+* Voximplant application, JS scenario, rule, and two users.
 Those will be created during this tutorial.
-Client for users to log in.
+* Client for users to log in.
 We’ll use our demo clients for Web and iOS.
-Backend server for storing users of a Voximplant application.
+* Backend server for storing users of a Voximplant application.

 ## BACKEND SERVER
 It’s for the better to make a request for all available users within a Voximplant application at each client’s start.
 In order to do so, the client has to request all users related to already created conversation by using your Voximplant account credentials.
 This is where the backend server is in need: we don’t want to store private authorization on the client side since it’s totally insecure (chances are you don’t want it either), so we can delegate it to backend.
-We’ve implemented a backend server using PHP, check the full listing of it here.
+We’ve implemented a backend server using PHP, check the full listing of it [here](https://github.com/voximplant/solutions-messaging/blob/master/server/index.php).
 You’re free to either use our solution or implement your own server using another programming language.

 ## 1. VOXIMPLANT APPLICATION SETTINGS
 First, log in to your account here: https://manage.voximplant.com/auth.
-On the left menu, select Applications, click New application and create a messaging application.
+On the left menu, select **Applications**, click **New application** and create a **messaging** application.
 Next, you have to create at least two users for your application.
-Switch to the Users tab, click Create user, set username (e.g., user1) and password, then select the Create another checkbox and click Create.
-The same window for creating the second user will appear in which you should unselect Create another as we don’t need more users.
+Switch to the **Users** tab, click **Create user**, set username (e.g., user1) and password, then select the **Create another** checkbox and click **Create**.
+The same window for creating the second user will appear in which you should unselect **Create another** as we don’t need more users.
 We’ll need these users’ login-password pairs to authenticate in the clients.

 ## 2. CLIENT
 ### Connect to Voximplant and login